-Substantial defects—Defects have to be substantial, and involve the actual operation of the car, such as the ignitition, brakes, engine, transmission, or other major parts of the car.
+Substantial defects -- Defects have to be major, and involve the actual operation of the car, such as the initiation, brakes, engine, transmission, or other major parts of the car.

 Reasonable repair attempts -- You have to give mechanics multiple chances to repair the problems.

 Number of days in the shop -- Your car has to have been in the mechanic's shop for a significant number of days, (generally 30 days or more) within a year.

 To get your problem resolved, first contact the car manufacturer.
-Send the manufacturer a certified letter detailing the problems, copies of work orders and invoices, and your request for a refund or other solution.
+Send the manufacturer a complaint letter by certified mail detailing the problems, copies of work orders and invoices, and your request for a refund or other solution.
 If the manufacturer doesn’t help, you still may be able to resolve the problem.
-Many car contracts have mandatory arbitration clauses so that may be your next step.
+Many car contracts have mandatory arbitration clauses to settle disputes, so that may be your next step.
 Check with your state attorney general or consumer protection office to get the rules specific to where you live.

 Some recalls ban the sale of an item, while others ask consumers to return the item for replacement or repair.
 Sometimes, a seller will provide a part that reduces the danger of using the product.

 Before you buy a product, especially a used or secondhand one, be sure to check that the manufacturer has not recalled it.
 If you are buying a product for a child, such as toys, clothing, cribs, and costume jewelry, be especially careful.
 Visit these websites to find the latest on safety recalls:

 In order to avoid auto repair rip-offs, be prepared.
 Knowing how your vehicle works and how to identify common car problems is a good start.
 It is also important to know how to select a good mechanic, the kinds of questions to ask, and your consumer rights.